 CounterPulse is broadening the international dialogue on art and technology by turning our focus to the creation of new works synthesizing body-based arts and new technology.
 In the Combustible Residency, CounterPulse has brought together innovative choreographers and leading creative technologists to create new works during an eight-month residency period.
-The creative duos, Freya Olafson and Yagiz Mungan, and Kinetech Arts (Weidong Yang and Daiane Lopes da Silva), have created bold new performances that antagonize and rediscover the corporeal body using virtual reality (VR) technology and big data visualization.
+The creative duos, Freya Olafson and Yagiz Mungan, and Kinetech Arts (Weidong Yang and Daiane Lopes da Silva), have created bold new performances that antagonize and rediscover the corporeal body using virtual reality technology and data visualization.

-And come early on opening night, Thursday, Sept 7, for our Won’t You Be Our Neighbor Mixer, 5:30pm-7:30pm.
+And come early on opening night, Thursday, Sept 7, for our Won’t You Be Our Neighbor Mixer, 5:00pm-7:00pm.

 [Cover photo of Freya Olafson by Josh Dookhie]